 Chief Engineer Officer, S.S.
 King Gruffydd, Merchant Navy

-Clifford Evan Cox was born on 6 Dec 1901 in Cardiff to Thomas Cox, an interstocking fitter on the railways, originally from Cardiff, and Cecilia Annie Cox nee Salisbury, originally from Paddington, London.
+Clifford Evan Cox was born on 6 Dec 1901 in Cardiff to Thomas Cox, an interstocking fitter on the railways, originally from Cardiff, and Cecilia Annie Cox née Salisbury, originally from Paddington, London.
 He was baptised at St John the Baptist church in Feb 1902.
 The Cox family lived at 57 Cathays Terrace and Clifford attended Gladstone Elementary School before going on to Howard Gardens Municipal Secondary School.
 After leaving school he worked in an office.
 He married Olive Edwina Roberts in at Woodville Road Baptist church on 17 Jan 1931 by which time he was already serving as an engineer in the merchant navy.
 They lived at 23 Heathwood Grove and it appears they had at least one child together.
-Clifford served in the merchant navy and was chief engineer officer aboard steamship King Gruffydd.
+Clifford served as chief engineer officer aboard steamship King Gruffydd.
 The King Gruffydd was part of a trans-Atlantic convey which was attacked by a U-boat on 17 Mar 1943 and sunk mid-Atlantic.
 Of the 49 crew, 24 were killed and 25 rescued.
 Clifford Evan Cox was drowned aged 42.
 He is remembered on the Tower Hill Memorial, London.
 He is also remembered on the Howardian School memorial board and the Woodville Road Baptist church memorial plaque.
 Commonwealth War Graves Commission record.
 His wife Olive died in 1991 having been a member of Woodville Road Baptist church for 71 years.